 2. Deep roots make it an effective windbreak.

 Kamagong varies in form, from a small tree, with drooping branches, to an erect, straight tree that grows from 18 to 33 meters high.

-Its edible fruit known as “Velvet Apple,” is often borne in pairs, close together, on opposite sides of a branch, and are characterized by brown, yellow, orange, or purple-red skin, densely coated with short, gloden-brown hair, capped at the base with a dull-green, stiff calyx.
+Its edible fruit known as “Velvet Apple,” is often borne in pairs, close together, on opposite sides of a branch, and is characterized by brown, yellow, orange, or purple-red skin, densely coated with short, golden-brown hair, capped at the base with a dull-green, stiff calyx.

-The tree is also the source of a valuable timber that is used locally and traded as wood carvings.
-It is indigenous to the low and medium altitude forests of the Philippines, and is commonly cultivated for its fruit, and as s shade tree for roadsides.
+The tree is also the source of valuable timber that is used locally and traded as wood carvings.
+It is indigenous to the low and medium-altitude forests of the Philippines and is commonly cultivated for its fruit and as s shade tree for roadsides.

 Kamagong’s conservation status is vulnerable.
 (DAO 2017-11)